 “I propose to take our countrymen’s claims of American exceptionalism seriously, which is to say I propose subjecting our country to an exceptional moral standard.
 This is difficult because there exists, all around us, an apparatus urging us to accept American innocence at face value and not to inquire too much.
 And so it is easy to look away, to live with the fruits of our history and to ignore the great evil done in all of our names.” – Ta-Nehisi Coates, Between The World And Me

 Mass incarceration needs to end.
-In an earlier post we explored how racial injustice underpins the criminal justice system.
-In this post we profile over two dozen inspiring nonprofits who are working toward positive change in the criminal justice system.
+In this post we profile two dozen inspiring nonprofits who are working toward positive change in the criminal justice system.

 #cut50 – A call to reduce America’s prison population by 50%